soonaverse/app/README.md

 We welcome all contributions.
 Please read our [CONTRIBUTING.md](https://github.com/soonaverse/app/blob/master/CONTRIBUTING.md) first.
 You can submit any ideas as [pull requests](https://github.com/soonaverse/app/pulls) or as [GitHub issues](https://github.com/soonaverse/app/issues).

-Thank you for supporting us free open source licenses.
+Thank you for supporting us with free open source licenses.